 Start a FIRST Team

 Do coaches need robotics/tech skills?
 All coaches need is to model a can-do attitude to encourage girls and role model girl-led and girl-empowered mentality about tackling tech challenges.
+Learning with your team is an excellent way to role-model that this is a skill-building program—that not knowing is the first step to learning how to do something!

 Can men be coaches?
 Anyone of any gender identity can be a coach.
 If both coaches are men, a third background checked adult female volunteer must be present at every team meeting.